thereal83/example-code/README.md

 =======================

-This repository trains a machine-learned model to predict delivery times for orders on a hypothetical meal delivery app.
+This repository trains a machine-learned model to predict delivery times for orders on a hypothetical meal delivery service.

 The model uses a variety of features to make predictions including: the time and day of the order, store id, features of the items in the order,